 Drinking a few extra glasses of water or fruit juice is always good advice when you have an upper respiratory infection.
 The extra liquid loosens mucus and replaces fluid your body loses to fever.
 Warm liquids — such as tea, hot cocoa, or chicken broth — feel especially soothing on your throat.
 You can also suck on a popsicle or ice chips to cool the irritation.

 It’s possible that gargling three times a day with salt water helps prevent upper respiratory infections.
-Although there’s no real evidence gargling when you’re sick will relieve your sore throat, there’s no harm in trying it.
+Although there’s no real evidence gargling will relieve your sore throat, there’s no harm in trying it.

-You can buy medicated cough drops to moisten your throat, but any hard candy will do the job.
+You can buy medicated cough drops to moisten your throat, but any hard candy will also help.
 Keep a stock of suckers by your bed for those mornings when you wake up feeling like a desert has settled around your tonsils.

 Dry air is often the cause of winter scratchiness.
-Turn on a cool-mist humidifier to add moisture to the air — and to your throat.
+Turn on a cool-mist humidifier to add moisture to the air and your throat.

 The sprays you buy at your local pharmacy contain an anesthetic (typically benzocaine) that numbs the back of your throat.
 Sprays won’t eliminate a sore throat, but they can temporarily ease the pain.

 Acetaminophen (Tylenol) or ibuprofen (Motrin, Advil) relieve pain throughout your body, including in your throat.

 This general health advice also applies when you’re sick.
 Cigarette smoke is loaded with toxic chemicals that irritate the throat.

-“Most sore throats should be treated with rest and fluids and do not require a visit to the doctor,” says Michael L. Barnett, MD, an internist at Brigham & Women’s Hospital in Boston.
+“Most sore throats should be treated with rest and fluids and do not require a visit to the doctor,” said Michael L. Barnett, MD, an internist at Brigham & Women’s Hospital in Boston.

-Also call for an appointment if you have throat pain plus more serious symptoms, such as a fever over 101 degrees Fahrenheit, trouble breathing or swallowing, a rash, or joint pain.
+Also call for an appointment if you have throat pain plus more serious symptoms, such as: